Foot Acupressure Points – Complete Guide for Acupressure Foot Chart

 The Calm Sleep Reflexology Point:

-Some other Helpful Techniques to Use with Foot Acupressure Points:
+Some Other Helpful Techniques to Use with Foot Acupressure Points:

 Foot Reflexology Sole Chart